How do people like myself work with clients who have sexual issues?

 The point is: they choose.
 That’s vitally important.
 Unless the client is empowered, we can’t go anywhere.

 Second, I make it clear that I am in responsive service to the client.
 They decide where the touch is to go, and how that touch should be.
 We maintain a dialogue.
 We’re connected.

 Here’s the thing: when clients feel relaxed and embodied and connected, very often, to their surprise, sexual feelings arise.
 They are both relaxed and aroused, which feels unusual at first, but which, after a while, is wonderful.

 Sometimes, the client will have experienced trauma, which makes touch quite problematic, or it may be problematic for other reasons.
 In those cases, I encourage the client to freely experiment with me to find a way forward.
 One client found being touched while she was lying down quite triggering, so we experimented with other forms of touch: embracing at her request, dancing, and other relationally focused forms which proved empowering and enlivening for her.

 And with the bulk of clients, there isn’t genital touch at all.
 It’s true that some clients wish to explore genital sensation, but most don’t feel it’s necessary, because they understand that what was really necessary was getting back in touch with their bodies.
 And once they did, the problems disappeared.

-I have a very specific perspective on bodywork.
 I don’t touch the body.
 I touch the person, through the body.
 Each part is the whole.
 And, I don’t believe the body to be passive.
 I believe that wherever the body is touched, that part enters into a sort of unfolding dialogue with the touch, gradually uncovering layers: layers of tension and relaxation, layers of emotion, layers of memory.
 And because I believe this, I expect this.
 And so, it can happen.